warmlogic/expertTrain/README.md

 - It is easy to use rsync on a Mac to backup local data to a remote server.
 However, this is not the case on Windows.
 Here's how to do it (only tested on XP):
    1. Install `cwRsync` (and maybe `Cygwin`??)
       - http://www.rsync.net/resources/howto/windows_rsync.html (second link down, not Windows Backup Agent)
-   1. Make a file in Notepad called `BackupEBIRD.cmd` with this inside (but modify the paths as appropriate):
+   1. Make a file in Notepad called `BackupEXPNAME.cmd` with this inside, but change EXPNAME to your experiment name (e.g., EBUG or EBIRD) and modify the paths below as appropriate:
       - <pre><code>SET CWRSYNCHOME=%PROGRAMFILES%\CWRSYNC
       SET CYGWIN=nontsec
       SET CWOLDPATH=%PATH%